 Today I’m sharing four easy snowflake crafts for kids that you can make using our free snowflake template.
-These are one of our most popular winter crafts for kids and they’re great for preschoolers as they’re a great way to support scissor skills and fine motor skills but they’re suitable for kids both a bit younger and older than that too and are easily adaptable for toddlers or school age kids which is great if you’re looking at weather crafts and activities with a group.
+These are one of our most popular winter crafts for kids and they’re great for preschoolers as you can use them as a way to support scissor skills and fine motor skills.
+As well as that they’re also suitable for kids both a bit younger and older than that as they’re easily adaptable for toddlers or school age kids which is great if you’re looking at weather crafts and activities with a group.
 You’ll also find that once you start trying out these snowflake crafts using our snowflake template you’ll start thinking of lots of other ways to use it too depending on what you already have at home.

 I have included links to affiliate programmes in this post if you click on these and buy I may earn a small commission.
 Affiliate links are marked with an asterisk.

 All of the snowflake crafts for kids that I’ve shared in this post use our free snowflake template and where possible I’ve printed the template onto white card* or blue card* rather than paper.
 As you’ll be using a fair bit of glue this tends to stop it getting too sloppy or (even worse!) tearing, go with what works best for you and the snowflake craft you are making though.
 I’ve also used PVA glue* (school glue) for the snowflake crafts that involve sticking as it’s generally better than a glue stick for holding different textures.

 If you like the snowflake crafts for kids that I’m sharing today make sure that you bookmark this post or pin an image so that you can return to it later, especially if you want to grab the snowflake template another time!
 Plus keep reading for some ideas for snow books for kids, some of our favourite winter crafts for children and of course the snowflake crafts themselves.

 Snow Books For Kids